SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Twilight, please come with me."

-==Twilight and her ponies== followed Iron up the stairs.
+Twilight and her ponies followed Iron up the stairs.
 At the top, they found a giant pane of glass and a railing protecting ponies from getting too close to the shredding wheels.

 The shredder had two wheels at the top, both spinning inward towards each other.
 Each wheel had a set of teeth which matched counter-set teeth on the other side.
 They watched as a chunk of metal fell into it.